LouisianaGameDevelopers/lagd-wp/README.md

 Note: I like to use [Admin Menu Editor](https://wordpress.org/plugins/admin-menu-editor/) to declutter the menus.
 You can grab it with
 `wp plugin install --activate admin-menu-editor`.

+## Roadmap

+- [ ] Continuous integration for linting
+- [ ] Contributing guidelines
+- [ ] Issue template
+- [ ] Pull request template

+## Contributing

+Contributions are welcome and appreciated; just be sure to follow the [code of conduct](https://github.com/LouisianaGameDevelopers/lagd-wp/blob/master/CODE_OF_CONDUCT.md).

 ## License